 What is the maximum number of weeks for which an individual qualifying for Pandemic Unemployment Assistance (PUA) can receive benefits?

-An individual can receive benefits for a maximum of 46 weeks.
-Also, there is no waiting week.
+An individual can receive benefits for a maximum of 79 weeks.
+There is no waiting week.

 Denials and appeals

 I was denied unemployment benefits, and I have appealed.
 Should I wait for my hearing, board decision, or decision from the Massachusetts courts?

 Claimants have the right to withdraw an appeal at any time prior to a decision being issued on the appeal, and claimants should decide what is best for them in the circumstances.
 For example, if you already have a hearing scheduled you may prefer to wait for the hearing and the decision.
 If no hearing is scheduled in your case yet and/or you feel that your appeal is unlikely to be successful, on the other hand, you might prefer to withdraw the appeal and then file a PUA application.
 Beyond that, DUA cannot advise claimants on this decision.

 If you have a claim pending, and you have not yet received a decision regarding initial eligibility, you must wait to receive that decision.

 I applied for regular unemployment benefits, but I have not gotten a decision regarding whether I am eligible.
 Can I withdraw my unemployment claim, and apply for Pandemic Unemployment Assistance?